-Walter I. Hoffman yesterday unveiled the preliminary results of his autopsy of Bevilacqua.
+Walter I. Hoffman unveiled the preliminary results of his autopsy of Bevilacqua yesterday.

 Hoffman also warned that results may be inaccurate due to the body having already been embalmed when the test was taken.
-He said testing would be completed with two weeks.
+He said testing will be completed around March 10.